Ultraviolet Spectropolarimetry: on the origin of rapidly rotating B stars: The Science Impact of Polstar

 \subsection{Model the spectra of sdO stars}

 Due to the high quality spectra obtained with Polstar, and multiple observations, we will be able to extract the spectra for many of the sdO companions.
-This will in turn facilitate a direct analysis of the companion star using non-LTE radiative codes such as TLUSTY \citep{Hubeny1995} and CMFGEN \citep{Hillier1998}.
-Because of the narrow lines in sdO stars we should be able to obtain accurate spectra parameters and abundances, which help understand the past and future evolution of the system.
-Assuming observations with a signal-to-noise ratio of 1000, a sdO star with a flux of 10\% (1\%) of the Be star will (ignoring errors arising from disentangling the spectra) will have a signal-to-noise ratio of 100 (10).
+This will, in turn, facilitate a direct analysis of the companion star using non-LTE radiative codes such as TLUSTY \citep{Hubeny1995} and CMFGEN \citep{Hillier1998}.
+Because of the narrow lines in sdO stars, we should be able to obtain accurate spectral parameters and abundances, which aid in the understanding of the past and future evolution of the system.
+Assuming observations with a signal-to-noise ratio of 1000, a sdO star with a flux of 10\% of the Be star will have (ignoring errors arising from disentangling the spectra) a signal-to-noise ratio of 100 (and \textit{e.g.}, for a relative flux of 1\% the SNR is 10).

 \citet{Wang2021} used the height of the peak in the cross-correlation function to constrain the effective temperature of the sdO stars.
-They assumed a fixed gravity of 4.75, and estimated effective temperatures generally between 38,000 K and 45,000K (one had $T_{\scriptstyle eff}=33800$\,K) with an estimated error of 2500\,K. For the cross-correlation analyses they used theoretical spectra computed with TLUSTY.
-One issue with the models (and O and B stars in general) is that UV lines list are incomplete/inaccurate, and hence lines are missing (if we use only lists with accurate wavelengths) or at the wrong location (if we also include lines with theoretical wavelengths).
+They assumed a fixed gravity, { \bf $\log{g}$} of 4.75, and estimated effective temperatures generally between 38000 K and 45000K (one had $T_{\rm eff}=33800$\,K) with an estimated error of 2500\,K. For the cross-correlation analyses they used theoretical spectra computed with TLUSTY.
+One issue with the models (and O and B stars in general) is that UV line lists are incomplete/inaccurate, and hence lines are missing (if we use only lists with accurate wavelengths) or at the wrong location (if we also include lines with theoretical wavelengths).
 Our understanding of the UV should improve over the next few years through the ULLYSES project and subsequent analyses.
-The ULLYSES Project (\url{https://ullyses.stsci.edu}) devoted 1000 HST orbits to obtain a high quality UV spectral library of high and low mass stars.
+The ULLYSES Project (\url{https://ullyses.stsci.edu}) devoted 1,000 HST orbits to obtain a high quality UV spectral library of high and low mass stars.